runemadsen/Sinatra-Heroku-Template/readme.md

     git push heroku master

-BOOM.
-Web 3.0beta

 ### TIMEZONES

 Heroku's servers have different timestamps than your time zone probably.
 To have Heroku use your local time zone for timestamps on datamodels find your timezone on this chart: http://en.wikipedia.org/wiki/List_of_tz_database_time_zones and then run the following in
 Terminal:

     heroku config:add TZ="____YOURTIMEZONE____"